In 2015 the government changed the pension rules - giving much greater freedom over how you access your private pension savings from age 55.

 1. Common sense

 Common sense is often a good place to begin.
 Your private pension savings are typically intended to fund what will hopefully be many years of retirement.
-Without your private pension savings and no other forms of private income, your only source of income in retirement would likely be the state pension which is currently around £179 per week.
+Without your private pension savings and no other forms of private income, your only source of income in retirement would likely be the state pension which is currently around £179.60 per week for tax year 2021/22.
 Few would find this enough.

 So, if you find you’ve spent a big chunk of your private pension savings in your first year of access, you wouldn’t need be a rocket scientist to guess that you are probably spending too fast and risk running out of money too soon.
 It could be time to slam on the brakes.